Topological properties of the long-range Kitaev chain with Aubry-Andr\'e-Harper modulation: Model Hamiltonian

-where HLP stands for the Hurwitz-Lerch-Phi function, also called the Lerch transcendent function~\cite{kanemitsu00, vodola14}.
 The HLP function has a singularity at $k=0$ for $\alpha<1$.
 This singularity encodes the long-range character of the Hamiltonian and contributes both to the edge dynamics and to the bulk topology of the system, creating a long-range unconventional topological phase.
 Our goal will be to characterize it.